 Potato starch and tapioca starch add lightness and some binding ability to this flour.
 These starches are part of what helps to make up for the lack of gluten.

 Most store-bought, ready made gluten-free flour blends include xanthan gum, guar gum or inulin.
 These are binders that help gluten-free baked goods hold together and allow them to be moist and fluffy.
 Without them, or any other binder, gluten free baked goods are crumbly and dry.
 This recipe below calls for xanthan gum or guar gum.

-How to Use This Flour
+How to Use this Flour

-This flour blend can be used in any recipe that calls for a gluten-free flour blend.
+This flour blend can be used in almost any recipe that calls for a gluten-free flour blend.
 The xanthan gum (or other binders) can be left out if desired.
 This way you can add the binder when you’re mixing up your cake or other recipe and customize the amount used.
 There are a few recipes that do better with either more or less xanthan gum than a basic all-round gluten-free flour blend.

 For example, crepe batter works best with no xanthan gum at all.
 If you want your cookies to spread, a lower amount of xanthan gum works well.
 Pancake batter is usually too thick with an average amount of xanthan gum.
 So I use a lower amount for pancakes as well.